Menu Icon

 How many eggs are retrieved for egg freezing?

-Once eggs are harvested, they are then stored in liquid nitrogen at -190°C in a process known as vitrification.x Clinics used to freeze eggs using “slow-freezing,” but now almost all eggs are flash-frozen through vitrification, a method that is up to 1 000 times faster.xi Through vitrification, eggs survive at a higher rate and are more likely to be successfully fertilized, implanted, and lead to a successful pregnancy.xii
+Once eggs are retrieved, they are stored in liquid nitrogen at -190°C in a flash-freezing process known as vitrification.xi It is up to 1,000 times faster than “slow freezing,” the process that used to be preferred by clinics.xii Through vitrification, eggs survive at a higher rate and are more likely to be successfully fertilized and implanted, then lead to a successful pregnancy.xiii

 Liquid nitrogen tank for cryopreservation

-When it is time to use the eggs, they are warmed up in preparation for being fertilized with sperm.
-Intracytoplasmic sperm injection (ICSI), where a sperm is injected directly into an egg in order to increase the chance of fertilization, is recommended when fertilizing an egg which was previously cryopreserved.xv The sperm can come from a partner or from a sperm donor.
+When it is time to use the eggs, they are warmed up before being fertilized with sperm.
+Intracytoplasmic sperm injection (ICSI), where a single sperm is injected directly into an egg to increase the chance of fertilization, is recommended for previously cryopreserved eggs.xv The sperm can come from a partner or from a sperm donor.

-Eggs which fertilize then become embryos and are typically cultured for three to five days into a more advanced developmental stage before being transferred into the uterine cavity.
+Eggs that are fertilized become embryos and are typically cultured for three to five days into a more advanced developmental stage before being transferred into the uterine cavity.

 What are the success rates of egg freezing?

 The younger the egg-freezing patient is, the more likely each frozen egg will result in a live birth.
-Outcomes are best with donors in their 20s or early 30s, both because women in these age groups have more eggs remaining in their ovaries and because those eggs are less likely to have chromosomal abnormalities.xvii
+Outcomes are best with donors in their 20s or early 30s for two reasons: females in these age groups have more eggs remaining in their ovaries, and their eggs are less likely to have chromosomal abnormalities.xvii

-The ASRM’s most recent guidelines suggest that women be counseled that live birth rates for embryo transfer are better when oocyte cryopreservation is performed in younger vs older women; however, there is not enough data to suggest an optimal age for planned cryopreservation.
-Some centers may place stricter age-related limits on egg cryopreservation, while others may offer egg freezing to older women.xxi
+The ASRM’s most recent guidelines suggest that individuals should be counseled that live birth rates for embryo transfer are better when oocyte cryopreservation is performed in younger versus older females; however, there is not enough data to suggest an optimal age for planned cryopreservation.
+Some centers may place stricter age-related limits on egg cryopreservation, while others may offer egg freezing to older patients.xxi

 What is the difference between egg freezing and embryo freezing?

-One advantage of embryo freezing compared to oocyte freezing is that embryo freezing enables fertility specialists to better assess the quality of the eggs upfront by evaluating how many of the eggs successfully fertilize.
-This may help patients have a better understanding of how many oocytes and cycles might be needed to achieve pregnancy in the future.
-As oocytes frozen in egg freezing are not fertilized, predictions about the number of oocytes that might be needed to achieve a pregnancy are based only on available data related to a patient’s age, not on the actual fertilization rate of an individual’s eggs.
+One advantage of embryo freezing is that it enables fertility specialists to better assess the quality of the eggs upfront by evaluating how many of them successfully fertilize.
+This analysis may help patients have a better idea of how many oocytes and cycles might be needed to achieve pregnancy in the future.
+As the oocytes used in egg freezing are not fertilized, any predictions about the number of oocytes needed to achieve a pregnancy are based only on available data related to a patient’s age, not on the actual fertilization rate of an individual’s eggs.

 What are the risks of egg freezing?

-In general, the egg retrieval process can cause mild pelvic and abdominal pain for a day or two, and while other complications are rare, other possible risks include bleeding, infection, or damage to the bowel, bladder, or blood vessels.xxv
+The egg retrieval process itself can cause mild pelvic and abdominal pain for a day or two.
+Other complications are rare but may include bleeding, infection, or damage to the bowel, bladder, or blood vessels.xxv

-Some patients with a history of estrogen-sensitive cancers such as certain breast or endometrial cancers may be given different ovarian stimulation medications due to concerns that standard protocols may increase risk for cancer recurrence.
-Data suggests that stimulation with these alternate regimens is safe,xxvi but the research on this area is limited.xxvii
+Some patients with a history of estrogen-sensitive cancers (certain breast or endometrial cancers, for example) may be given different ovarian stimulation medications because standard protocols may increase risk for cancer recurrence.
+Data suggests that stimulation with these alternate regimens is safe,xxvi but the research in this area is limited.xxvii

 How are frozen eggs stored?

-While not true for all countries, in the U.S. there is currently no limit on how long eggs or embryos can be frozen or stored.
-The annual cost for storing frozen eggs starts at approximately $600.xxviii Frozen egg storage fees should be agreed upon with a clinic in advance of the procedure.
+While regulations vary by country, the U.S. currently has no limit on how long eggs or embryos can be frozen or stored.
+The annual cost for storing frozen eggs starts at approximately $600.xxviii Frozen egg storage fees should be agreed with a clinic before the procedure.

 Conclusion

-Egg freezing does not always result in a live birth later; however, it remains a valid option for women who are about to have their fertility affected due to medical constraints or for those who are not ready to have a child yet.
-Women who are interested in using egg freezing to preserve their fertility should speak to a physician regarding their options, and then use that information to make an informed decision related to their fertility.
+Egg freezing does not always result in an eventual live birth; however, it remains a valid option for many people including females undergoing fertility-impacting medical treatments and females who are not yet ready to have a child.
+Individuals interested in using egg freezing to preserve fertility should speak to a physician about their options, and then use that information to make an informed decision.

 i Daar, J., et al. (2018).
 Planned oocyte cryopreservation for women seeking to preserve future reproductive potential: An ethics committee opinion.
 Fertility and Sterility, 110(6), 1022-1028. https://doi.org/10.1016/j.fertnstert.2018.08.027